Femoroacetabular impingement syndrome

 Notice that there is also some cam-morphology.

-This is another example of pincer morphology.
+This is another example of pincer morphology on an image zoomed in from an AP pelvic radiograph.

 There is a subtle cross over sign.